httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 The serialization algorithm is defined in a way that it is not strictly limited to the data types defined in {{types}} in every case.
 For example, Decimals are designed to take broader input and round to allowed values.

 Implementations are allowed to limit the size of different structures, subject to the minimums defined for each type.
 When a structure exceeds an implementation limit, that structure fails parsing or serialization.

+# Changes from RFC 8941 {#changes}

+This revision of the Structured Field Values for HTTP specification has made the following changes:

+* Added the Date structured type. {{date}}
+* Stopped encouraging use of ABNF in definitions of new structured fields. {{specify}}

 # Acknowledgements